 International downstream earned \$2.13 billion in 2016, compared with \$4.42 billion in 2015.
 The decrease in earnings was primarily due to the absence of a \$1.6 billion gain from the sale of the company's interest in Caltex Australia Limited in 2015, partially offset by 2016 asset sales gains of \$420 million.
 Lower margins on refined product sales of \$1.14 billion also contributed to the decline.
 Partially offsetting these decreases were lower operating expenses of \$240 million.
-Foreign currency effects decreased earnings by \$25 million in 2016, compared to an increase of \$47 million a year earlier.
+Foreign currency effects had an unfavorable impact on earnings of \$72 million between periods.